splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 {{< /tabs >}}

 <!-- {{% notice title="In case of error Unable to read /etc/rancher/k3s/k3s.yaml" style="warning" %}}
-In rare occasions, you may encounter the above error at this point.  please lpg out and back in, and verify the above env variables are all set correctly.
+On rare occasions, you may encounter the above error at this point.  please log out and back in, and verify the above env variables are all set correctly.
 If not please, please contact your instructor.

 {{% /notice %}} -->
 At this point we can verify the deployment by checking if the Pods are running: